buildingSMART/BCF-XML/Documentation/README.md

 Author |No | Comment author
 Comment | No | The comment text
 Topic | No | Back reference to the topic GUID.
+Viewpoint | Yes | Back reference to the viewpoint GUID.
 ReplyToComment | Yes | Guid of the comment to which this comment is a reply ModifiedDate | Yes | The date when comment was modified ModifiedAuthor | Yes | The author who modified the comment